-15- Globalization is also ------ applied to movement or migration of people which manifests itself in increasingly multiethnic and linguistically diverse societies.
+15- Globalization is also -----

+applied to movement or migration of people which manifests itself in increasingly multiethnic and linguistically diverse societies.
 16- Public institutions in host countries, for example, tend to need intercultural communication or polices to ensure access regardless of language or cultural background.

-developing new policies

-and carrying out 'action research' on issues such as student selection and assessment as well as new methods of instruction.
+17- The role of interpreting and interpreters could be manifested in identifying new------ training needs, developing new policies and carrying out 'action research' on issues such as student selection and assessment as well as new methods of instruction.